gregsadetsky/my-recurse-center-fall-2-2023-journal/README.md

 ## inspiration

-[John Carmack's .plan archives](https://github.com/oliverbenns/john-carmack-plan) -- how to get there using some super simple tools..? is this Recurse's "checkins" channel? i.e. posting to that channel is... enough?
+- [John Carmack's .plan archives](https://github.com/oliverbenns/john-carmack-plan) -- how to get there using some super simple tools..? is this Recurse's "checkins" channel? i.e. posting to that channel is... enough?
+- "surround yourself with the mess of what you love" - austin kleon (quote offered to me by [Aditya](https://github.com/adityaathalye) -- thanks!!)

 ## ongoing background projects (moving this to the very bottom so that I remember that I didn't come to RC to work on these - kinda.)